 Who must register?

 If you are convicted of a sexual offense in court, you must register.
-The length of time and the category of registration depends on the crime, the age of the victim and when the offense was committed.
-Maryland recognizes four categories of sex offenders: child sex offenders, sexually violent offenders, offenders, and sexually violent predators.
+The length of time and the category of registration depend on the crime, the age of the victim and when the offense was committed.
+Maryland recognizes four categories of sex offenders: child sex offenders, sexually violent offenders, offenders and sexually violent predators.

 When do you have to register?

-For Maryland residents, within five days of release and recurring every six months.
+For Maryland residents, registration needs to be within five days of release and recurring every six months.
 Sexually violent predators must register every 90 days in person with the designated law enforcement office.

 What are the registration terms?